rails/rails/guides/source/asset_pipeline.md

 Pipeline](https://guides.rubyonrails.org/v7.2/asset_pipeline.html) in the Rails Guides.

-Evolution of techniques to manage assets
+Evolution of Asset Management Techniques
 ----------------------------------------

 Within the last few years, the evolution of the web has led to significant changes that have influenced how assets are managed in web applications.
+These
-These include:
+include:

 1. **Browser Support**: Modern browsers have improved support for new features and syntax, reducing the need for transpilation and polyfills.